 “Costa is especially skilled in showing the gray layers in flawed men and women" -Book Life

+A hurricane-shattered hometown.
 A murdered best friend.
+A secret buried for decades.

 ★★★★★ “Fast-paced and evocative with a dark, witty, slightly damaged main character you want to follow from page one."